Innovateninjas/Paws-frontend/README.md

 ## License 🛡️

-Paws is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Paws is licensed under the GPL License - see the [LICENSE](LICENSE) file for details.

 ## Socials